Jack Grout: Instructor

-Later career
+Late career

 Grout completed his PGA Tour career by playing in the 1956 U.S. Open at Oak Hill Country Club in Rochester, New York.
 In October 1961, he moved his family to Miami Beach, Florida where he became pro at La Gorce Country Club.
 Grout held that position until 1974 when, at the age of 64, he decided to say farewell to the day-to-day responsibilities of a head professional and accept the invitation of Jack Nicklaus to become the teacher-in-chief and professional emeritus at his Muirfield Village Golf Club in Dublin, Ohio.

 During the late 1970s and 1980s, Grout held wintertime teaching professional positions at Frenchman's Creek Country Club in Palm Beach Gardens, Florida and, later at The Loxahatchee Club in Jupiter, Florida.
 Throughout his long career, Grout played a pivotal role in the development of many fine players.
 His reputation for having a non-irritating manner, an uncanny eye in spotting flaws and a knack for transmitting simple solutions to what seemed like complicated problems attracted such golfers as Jack Nicklaus, Raymond Floyd, Tommy Aaron, Joe Turnesa, Dow Finsterwald, Ben Crenshaw, Grier Jones, DeWitt Weaver, Marty Fleckman, J. C. Snead, Gibby Gilbert, Jerry Heard, Roger Maltbie, Tom Purtzer, Lanny Wadkins, Bruce Devlin, Jim Colbert, Butch Baird, George Burns III, Jerry McGee, Fred Ridley, Steve Melnyk and Olin Browne.
 Additionally, Grout peered at the swings of quite a few LPGA Tour players, including; Barbara Romack, Jo Ann Prentice, Maria Astrologes, Beth Stone, Kathy Cornelius, Kathy Farrer, Dianne Dailey, Silvia Bertolaccini, Sandra Spuzich and Sally Little.

-Family
+Personal life

-Grout continued to teach and promote the game until his death in Tequesta, Florida at the age of 79.
-He and Bonnie Ann (Fox), his wife of 46 years, had four children and six grandchildren.
+In 1989, at the age of 79, Grout died in Tequesta, Florida.
+He and Bonnie Ann (Fox), his wife of 46 years, had four children.
 He is interred beside her in Riverside Memorial Park in Tequesta, Florida.

-Furthermore, Jack Grout came from a fine family of golfers.
-His older brother Dick played in the 1926 PGA Championship at Salisbury Golf Links, Westbury, New York and the 1929 U.S. Open at Winged Foot Golf Club in Mamaroneck, New York.
-Also, Dick won the Oklahoma Open in 1927 and 1929.
-His younger brother Raymond (Dutch) played in the 1934 U.S. Open at Merion Golf Club in Ardmore, Pennsylvania and, later that same year, won the Oklahoma State Open Match-Play Championship.
-His youngest sister Jenny was one of the greatest female golfers in Oklahoma history.
-She won both the state high school girls' championship in 1934 and the state amateur championship in 1937.
-In addition, Grout's youngest son Dick was a contestant in the 1979 U.S. Open at Inverness Club in Toledo, Ohio.
+His son, Dick, was also a high-level golfer.
+He qualified for the 1979 U.S. Open.

+Awards and honors

+In 2016, Grout was inducted into Golf Magazine's World Golf Teachers Hall of Fame.